akeylesslabs/akeyless-go/docs/UpdateAccountSettings.md

 `func (o *UpdateAccountSettings) HasUseSpecialCharacters() bool`

 HasUseSpecialCharacters returns a boolean if a field has been set.

-### GetUseCapitalLetters

-`func (o *UpdateAccountSettings) GetUseCapitalLetters() string`

-GetUseCapitalLetters returns the UseCapitalLetters field if non-nil, zero value otherwise.

-### GetUseCapitalLettersOk

-`func (o *UpdateAccountSettings) GetUseCapitalLettersOk() (*string, bool)`

-GetUseCapitalLettersOk returns a tuple with the UseCapitalLetters field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetUseCapitalLetters

-`func (o *UpdateAccountSettings) SetUseCapitalLetters(v string)`

-SetUseCapitalLetters sets UseCapitalLetters field to given value.

-### HasUseCapitalLetters

-`func (o *UpdateAccountSettings) HasUseCapitalLetters() bool`

-HasUseCapitalLetters returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)